Reviews You Can Rely On

 Credit: Abriah Wofford

 Other factors like blade position (left vs right), brushless vs brushed motors, and drive mechanism can all affect the performance of the saw you choose.
 We will not go into detail here, but it is good to know these options exist.
-If you end up deciding that a circular saw is the way to go, you can read up more in our detailed buying advice to help you decide which features are going to be the most helpful for your future projects.
+If a circular saw is what you're looking for, you can read up more in our detailed buying advice to help you decide which features are going to be the most helpful for your future projects.

 saw - we tested a variety of handsaws, and made hundreds of cuts to...